Death and the Internet: Policies

 Until 2010, Twitter (launched in July 2006) did not have a policy on handling deceased user accounts, and simply deleted timelines of deceased users.
 In August 2010, Twitter allowed memorialization of accounts upon request from family members, and also provided them with an option of either deleting the account or obtaining a permanent backup of the deceased user's public tweets.

 In 2014, Twitter updated its policy to include an option to delete deceased user photographs.
 This policy was implemented after multiple Twitter trolls sent Zelda Williams, daughter of Robin Williams, photoshopped images of her father.

 As of January 2019, the only option that Twitter offered for the accounts of dead people was account deactivation.
 Previously published content is not removed.
 To deactivate an account Twitter requires an immediate family member to present a copy of their ID and a death certificate of the deceased.
 Twitter specified that it does not provide account access to anyone, but does allow people having account login information to continue posting.
 A prominent example is Roger Ebert's account maintained by his wife Chaz.

 Controversies

 In 2012, The Next Web columnist Martin Bryant noticed that since Twitter, unlike Facebook, did not have a "one account per real person" emphasis, memorializing accounts presented a difficulty to the service.
 He also criticized the service for the lack of control over hacking of such accounts and disapproved the practice of passing dead people's usernames to new owners after a certain period of inactivity.

 In 2013, Variety ran a feature about Cory Monteith's Twitter account that had 1.5 million followers at the moment on his death and gained almost 1 million new followers afterwards.
 Monteith's fans also launched #DontDeleteCorysTwitter campaign.
-As of January 2019, the celebrity's account had 1.64 million followers.
+As of February 2019, the celebrity's account had 1.63 million followers.

-Various media reported awkward incidents related to automatic posting and account hacking.
+Various media reported incidents related to automatic posting and account hacking.